NEET/JEE Coaching Scholarship

 length of ladder(L) = 5m and x = 4m (given)

-By Pythagoras theorem, we can say that
+By Pythagoras' theorem, we can say that

-Differentiate on both sides w.r.t. t
+Differentiate on both sides with respect to t,

 at x = 4